godspeedsystems/gs-plugins/README.md

 4. Afterward, you can access the methods provided by `GSDataSource`.
 Initialize your client by calling the `initClient()` function.

 5. Once your client is initialized, you can execute its methods using the `execute` function.

+### let's use the 'kafka-datasource-as-eventsource' plugin as an example

 #### kafka config ( src/datasources/kafka.yaml )
 ```yaml